Iraneus/betamedneed/index.md

 # For improved care delivery in the community

-Clinicians quickly see newly approved and available medicines, and get medication evaluations and clinical reports to achieve better outcomes.
+Clinicians see the newly approved and available medicines, and get medication evaluations and clinical reports to achieve better outcomes.